Activities of Daily Living ADLs & IADLs Help

 Activities of Daily Living: What Are ADL's and IADL's?

 Many find hope with Alvita Care.
-Alvita Care is a reliable provider that’s tailored home healthcare services meet the needs of individuals while encouraging independence at home.
+Alvita Care is a reliable provider that’s tailored home care services to meet the needs of individuals while encouraging independence at home.

-We are an home health care agency that provides in-home caregivers to seniors living in New York City and Long Island though our proprietary matching process.
+We are a home health care agency that provides in-home caregivers to seniors living in New York City and Long Island through our proprietary matching process.

 Activities of daily living (ADLs)?